pixelsbysarah/XSLT-1.0/README.md

 # XSLT-1.0
-XSLT 1.0 formats primarily for Cascade Server
+XSLT 1.0 formats primarily for Cascade Server.
+I will include sample XML where possible for context.